jduell12/node-server-testing-guided/Notes.md

 - if using for backend testing it's asynchronous so need to tell jest
   - put return in front of the operation
   - put async before the function and await the operation
+    - will get warning from Jest for worker process get rid of the warning use --runInBand or -i
+    - don't use until run into a problem with test failing then passing

 ## Supertest